 - Burg Eltz, on the neighboring Mosel River, has my favorite castle interior in all of Europe.

 Marksburg Castle, capping a hill above the Rhine town of Braubach, is a reminder that the best compliment a castle can get is to have never been attacked.
-I used to think never being attacked meant it was a wasted construction.
+I used to think that a castle that had never been attacked was a wasted construction effort.
 But the huge investment of building a castle was especially worthwhile if, thanks to its formidable defenses, invaders decided to give it — and the land it protected — a miss.
 In this sense, Marksburg was hugely successful.

 Rheinfels sits like a dead pit bull above St. Goar.
 This mightiest of Rhine castles rumbles with ghosts from its hard-fought past.
 Burg Rheinfels (built in 1245) withstood a siege of 28,000 French troops in 1692.
 But in 1797 the French Revolutionary army destroyed it.

 Rheinfels was huge.
 Once the biggest castle on the Rhine, it spent the 19th century as a quarry.
 So today, while still mighty, it's only a small fraction of its original size.
 This hollow but interesting shell offers your single best hands-on ruined-castle experience on the river.

 The massive Rheinfels was the only Rhineland castle to withstand Louis XIV's assault during the 17th century.
 For centuries, the place was self-sufficient and ready for a siege.
 Circling the central courtyard you'd find a bakery, pharmacy, herb garden, animals, brewery, well, and livestock.
 During peacetime, 300–600 people lived here; during a siege there would be as many as 4,000.